 Our Story.

-14 YEARS OF SUSTAINABLE CONSERVATION.
+15 YEARS OF SUSTAINABLE CONSERVATION.

 JOIN THE JOURNEY

 Akashinga — originally named the International Anti-Poaching Foundation (IAPF) — was founded in 2009 by Australian-born and Zimbabwean-based environmentalist Damien Mander.
+Since its inception, we have transformed a traditionally adversarial approach to conservation into an innovative, uplifting, and gender-diverse model to protect wildlife and habitats.

 Sign up to receive news direct from the field.